getify/You-Dont-Know-JS/up & going/ch2.md

 The `User()` function serves as an outer scope that holds the variables `username` and `password`, as well as the inner `doLogin()` function; these are all private inner details of this `User` module that cannot be accessed from the outside world.

+**Warning:** We are not callling `new User()` here, on purpose, despite the fact that probably seems more common to most readers. `User()` is just a function, not a class to be instantiated, so it's just called normally.
+Using `new` would be inappropriate.

 Executing `User()` creates an *instance* of the `User` module -- a whole new scope is created, and thus a whole new copy of each of these inner variables/functions.
 We assign this instance to `fred`.
 If we run `User()` again, we'd get a new instance entirely separate from `fred`.

 The inner `doLogin()` function has a closure over `username` and `password`, meaning it will retain its access to them even after the `User()` function finishes running.